Washi1337/AsmResolver/README.md

   - [x] Full access to sections, data directories and their interpretations.
   - [x] Import Address Table (IAT) reconstruction and trampolining.
   - [x] Full control over the layout of the final PE file output.
-- [x] Rich support for various Win32 resource types.
+- [x] Rich support for various Win32 resource types (Icons, VersionInfo, etc.).
 - [x] Rich support for .NET metadata with an intuitive API similar to `System.Reflection`.
   - [x] Managed, native and dynamic method body support.
   - [x] Easy metadata importing and cloning.